Tuesday, September 2, 2025

 ° The attacker can gain access to anywhere from thousands to millions of devices worldwide by exploiting a security vulnerability that allows them to identify these devices and their IP addresses.
 These devices send signals to the manufacturer, which the attacker can intercept to locate and target them.
 Once access is obtained, the attacker can implant modified firmware containing malicious commands to carry out cyberattacks.
 This firmware may also include spyware or data-stealing malware for espionage purposes.
 Additionally, the attacker may use these compromised devices as part of a botnet to launch DDoS attacks, overwhelming target systems with traffic.

 ° Illegal RF Operation: An attacker can configure the device to operate on illegal frequencies with unrestricted output power, violating air interface regulations, including FCC rules: 594280 D01, 594280 D02, and 442812 D01.
+Exploiting this vulnerability in sensitive locations such as airports could lead to severe consequences, including interference with radar systems and other critical communication channels, potentially causing operational disruptions and safety hazards.

 Affected Products